parapluu/Concuerror/docs/_posts/2014-06-03-poolboy-example-errors.md

 {% highlight text %}
 Erroneous interleaving 1:
-* Blocked at a 'receive' (when all other processes have exited):
+* Blocked at a 'receive' ("deadlocked"; other processes have exited):
     P.1 in gen_server.erl line 360
     P.1.1 in gen_server.erl line 360
     P.1.1.1 in gen_server.erl line 360